 The Working Group is based on two key premises: first, that the impact of financial institutions should be measured according to the change that they bring about in the behaviour of economic actors (households, companies).
 And second, that a high standard of evidence is needed in order to identify and quantify impact.
 The Working Group is in the process of co-developing three key deliverables:

 - A Climate Action Guide designed to help financial institutions understand the real-world implications of committing to different climate actions, as well as opportunities to coordinate these actions across existing and potential initiatives (e.g. Principles for Responsible Banking, etc.).
-The first users of the Climate Action Guide will be the 161 financial institutions participating this year in the Swiss government-convened PACTA climate compatibility test, with planned roll-out to additional stakeholders later this year.
+The first users of the Climate Action Guide will be the 161 financial institutions participating this year in the Swiss government-convened PACTA climate compatibility test, with planned roll-out to additional stakeholders later on.

 - A Climate Action Repository, which will allow financial institutions to submit climate actions, to track their implementation, and to evaluate their long-term impact on the real economy.

-- Climate Action Planning Template to systematically record climate actions and contribute to building scientific evidence of their impact on emissions reductions in the real economy.
+- A Climate Action Planning Template to systematically record climate actions and contribute to building scientific evidence of their impact on emissions reductions in the real economy.
 The objective here is to upgrade the state of evidence regarding the real world impact of climate actions, with the ultimate goal of being able to identify causality between a given financial institution’s action and the related changes in the real economy.

 Collaboration with financial industry players to develop new tools & methodologies